-Recall (\cite[Theorem 2.2]{Fuf2023Th}) that for any state $\f$ on $\A$, there exists a positive $g\in\A$ such that $gx = 0$ implies $\f(x) = 0$ for any $x\in\A$ (by applying the conjugation it is east to see that $xg=0$ implies $\f(x) = 0$ too).
-We will call such an element $g$ a support of $\f$ (we do not require that support must be minimal).
+Recall (\cite[Theorem 2.2]{Fuf2023Th}) that for any state $\f$ on $\A$, there exists a positive $g\in\A$ such that $gx = 0$ implies $\f(x) = 0$ for any $x\in\A$ (by applying the conjugation it is easy to see that $xg=0$ implies $\f(x) = 0$ too).
+We will call such an element $g$ a support of $\f$ (we do not require that a support must be minimal).